Experienced Cat and Dog Spay and Neuter Services in Edmond, OK

 • The chances of developing ovarian and uterine cancers are dramatically reduced

-• The incidence of breast tumors is reduced, which are very often malignant.
+• The incidence of mammary tumors is reduced, which are malignant in 90% of feline cases.

 • Urine marking behavior is reduced or eliminated.